Enter Bird's Name in Search Box:

-The Pelagic Cormorant and the Brandt's Cormorant can be seen along the North American coastline.
+The Pelagic Cormorant and the Brandt's Cormorant can be seen along North American coastlines.
 The Red-faced Cormorant lives in the southern regions of Alaska out into the Aleutian Islands.
-The most southern is the Neotropic Cormorant, which is found along the southeast areas of Texas down into Mexico.
+The most southern is the Neotropic Cormorant and is found along the southeast areas of Texas down into Mexico.

-Cormorants are excellent at catching fish which is their main diet.
-These birds have long serrated bills with the shape of a hook at the end, for catching and holding their prey.
+The cormorants are excellent at catching fish which is their main diet.
+These birds have long serrated bills with the shape of a hook at the end perfect for catching and holding their prey.
 These birds are also excellent swimmers with strong stubby legs.
 The cormorant has the ability to submerge its body into the water where all that is seen is its head.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.